Kyle01/Coinspace/README.md

 ![dashboardpicture](https://github.com/Kyle01/Coinspace/blob/master/public/dashboard.png)

 ## Design
 The Coinspace web app was designed and built from scratch in 10 days.
-The proposal was prepared to implement MVPS to achieve functionality.
+The proposal was prepared to implement MVPs to achieve functionality.
 The design is meant to mirror [coinbase.com](http://coinbase.com/) as close as possible.

 ## Technologies
 * Backend: